Natural History! Space! Science and Technology! World Cultures!

 Located inside the beautiful trails of Leila Arboretum, Kingman Museum is a hidden treasure in Southwest Michigan housing an extensive natural history collection and Digistar Planetarium.
 A local landmark in Battle Creek for over 80 years, Kingman Museum works to provide a universal place of hands-on learning for our community and a unique educational experience with every visit.

-Kingman Museum announces its newest exhibition opening Sat, July 1
+Kingman Museum announces its newest exhibition open July through September

 “MOVE IT!
 The Art, Science, and Fun of Toy Design” In MOVE IT! we pull back the curtain on the design process from initial ideas to prototyping to final designs and distribution.